Trump lawyers say they won't call witnesses at rape trial

-NEW YORK (AP) — Donald Trump’s lawyers said Wednesday that they will not call any witnesses at the New York civil trial arising from writer E. Jean Carroll’s claims that Trump raped her in the mid-1990s.
+NEW YORK (AP) — Donald Trump's lawyers said Wednesday that they will not call any witnesses at the New York civil trial arising from writer E. Jean Carroll's claims that the former president raped her in the mid-1990s.

 Trump lawyer Joseph Tacopina said they decided not to put on a defense case after learning that health issues were preventing their expert witness, a psychiatrist, from testifying.
 Tacopina previously disclosed that Trump would not testify at the trial, in federal court in Manhattan.

+The case isn't being heard on Fridays, meaning that jurors could hear closing arguments and start deliberating next week.

+“I think you can reasonably expect to get the case early next week,” Judge Lewis Kaplan told jurors.

-NEW YORK (AP) — A clinical psychologist testified Wednesday that the writer accusing former President Donald Trump of rape shows common signs of trauma and has been able to move on with her life in part by blaming herself and leaning into her exuberant public persona.
+Earlier Wednesday, a clinical psychologist hired by Carroll’s lawyers testified that Carroll shows common signs of trauma and has been able to move on with her life in part by blaming herself and leaning into her exuberant public persona.

-E. Jean Carroll has avoided intimate relationships, sometimes shutting down during dates, and often finds herself fending off “intrusive memories" of what she says Trump did to her in a dressing room at a luxury Manhattan department store, psychologist Leslie Lebowitz said.
+Psychologist Leslie Lebowitz said Carroll has avoided intimate relationships, sometimes shutting down during dates, and often finds herself fending off “intrusive memories" of what she says Trump did to her in a dressing room at a luxury Manhattan department store.

-Hired by Carroll's lawyers, Lebowitz testified for a second day in Manhattan federal court at a civil trial arising from the lawsuit Carroll filed in November.
-She relayed decades of clinical expertise and her observations of Carroll during interviews in preparation for trial.

 “For many years, she just simply blamed herself for the assault, thought she just did something stupid and that’s why it happened,” Lebowitz said.